-Edwards is a 585-megawatt coal-fueled electric generating station near Peoria, Illinois, that utilizes a 91acre impoundment to manage sluiced bottom ash, economizer ash, dry fly ash (when not hauled offsite for beneficial use), and non-CCR wastewaters.
+Edwards is a 585-megawatt coal-fueled electric generating station near Peoria, Illinois.
+The Edwards facility includes a CCR unit (the Ash Pond) that is the subject of this demonstration.
+Edwards utilizes a 91-acre impoundment to manage sluiced bottom ash, economizer ash, dry fly ash (when not hauled offsite for beneficial use), and non-CCR wastewaters.
 All fly ash is typically handled dry.
 The impoundment was constructed in 1960 and has been in service for the life of the plant.
 Units 2 and 3 remain in operation, and Unit 1 has already ceased operation.
 Units 2 and 3 are scheduled to cease operation by December 31, 2022, pursuant to a consent decree entered by the U.S. District Court for the Central District of Illinois in NRDC et al. v.
 Illinois Power Resources, LLC, No. 13-01181 (C.D.
 Ill.
 Nov.
 14, 2019).
 The various non-CCR wastewaters originate from the boiler and turbine room sumps, water treatment neutralization sump, Unit 1 demineralizer sump, air preheater wash, coal pile runoff, nonchemical metal cleaning wastewater, yard/substation/track drains, and other stormwater sources.
 The Ash Pond location is shown on Figure 1 in Appendix A, and the plant water balance diagram is included in Appendix B. The Ash Pond is referred to as both the North Ash Pond and the South Ash Pond on the water balance diagram; however, these are two portions of a single CCR unit and there is no separation dike between the two areas.